-Visit Aix-les-Bains (Rhone-Alpes, France)
+Visit Aix-les-Bains (Rhone-Alpes, France)Photo Gallery

-Wandering around Aix les Bains you will see lots of wonderful architecture dating from the Belle Epoche.
-With the interest in taking the waters in the late 19th/early 20th century many grand hotels were built as well as the spa baths and the Casino and the Chateau de la Roche du Roi.
-(The Chateau is on the hillside above the town, and is in a curious melange of architectural styles that I won't even try to describe!).
+Wandering around Aix les Bains you will see lots of wonderful buildings dating from the Belle Epoque.
+With the revival of spa towns in the late 19th and early 20th century many grand hotels were built as well as the spa baths, the Casino and the Chateau de la Roche du Roi.
+(The chateau is on the hillside above the town, and is in a curious melange of architectural styles that I won't even try to describe!).

 Market days in Aix les Bain are all day Wednesday and Saturday mornings.

 Places to visit nearby